st93642/VDownloader/WINDOWS_PORTABLE.md

 - Run: `glib-compile-schemas.exe share/glib-2.0/schemas`

 ### "yt-dlp not found"
-- Download yt-dlp.exe
+- Should not occur (yt-dlp is bundled)
+- If missing, download from https://github.com/yt-dlp/yt-dlp/releases
 - Place in same folder as vdownloader.exe
-- Or add to system PATH

 ## Future Improvements